Dr Xu Xu BEng, MSc, PhD, FHEA, MIET

-Xu graduated from Xidian University, Xi’an, China after completing a BEng course in Automation in 2005.
+Xu graduated from Xidian University, Xi’an, China after completing a BEng course in Automation.
 She studied an MSc in Control Systems Engineering (with Distinction) and subsequently a PhD covering the areas of nonlinear dynamical systems, cellular automata, optimal control and sliding mode control engineering at the Department of Automatic Control and Systems Engineering, the University of Sheffield.

-Xu carried out research as a postdoctoral research associate on cellular automata for micro-structural modelling at the University of Sheffield between 2009 and 2011.
-She worked as an associate lecturer and then an academic tutor in Sheffield Hallam University and Sheffield International College between 2012 and 2015.
+Xu carried out research on an EPSRC funded project as a Postdoctoral Research Associate on cellular automata for micro-structural modelling at the University of Sheffield between 2009 and 2011.
+Her past work experience also includes working as an Associate Lecturer in Sheffield Hallam University and an Academic Tutor in Sheffield International College.

 Department of Engineering and Mathematics

 Business, Technology and Engineering

 - Automation and Robotics, Level 6

 - Maths and Control, Level 5

 Xu actively researches in the areas of multi-component lattice Boltzmann (LB) fluid dynamics simulation methods and their applications, in particular, in modelling blood flow.
 As a control engineer, Xu is also interested in nonlinear control techniques and related control engineering applications.
 Her current research interest further extends to theoretical studies of cellular automata as nonlinear dynamical systems and the wide range of dynamical behaviours existed in cellular systems.

 Xu is currently the early career researcher (ECR) representative for the College of BTE on the University Researcher Concordat Operations Group and is a member of the Engineering Unit of Assessment Mini-REF reading panel.
 She is also a member of the Engineering and Physical Sciences Research Council Associate Peer Review College.